danielebart/discovery-one/README.md

 #### Add dependenices
 There are two dependencies to add:
-- `discoveryone-runtime` which contains all the library code you need to navigate to a route
+- `discoveryone-runtime` which contains all the library code you need to navigate to a route.
-- `discoveryone-compiler` which must be applied using `kapt`, this will help you to generate you're routes automatically
+- `discoveryone-compiler` which must be applied using `kapt`, this will help you to generate you're routes automatically.

 ```